-- In Q4 2020, the change in the Non-Residential Construction Price Index (NRCPI) for the Toronto Census Metropolitan Area (CMA) was 2.5 per cent.
+- In Q1 2021, the Non-Residential Construction Price Index (NRCPI) for the Toronto Census Metropolitan Area (CMA) increased by 3.1 per cent.

-- The change in the annual NRCPI for the Toronto CMA slowed from 2.9 per cent in Q1 2021, a comparable rate to the 3.0 per cent observed in Q1 2020.
+The NRCPI for the Toronto CMA increased by 3.1 per cent in Q1 2021, a comparable rate to the 3.0 per cent observed in Q1 2020.

 The quarterly change in the index slowed since the second quarter of 2020, reflecting in part, the decline in commodity prices since the onset of the COVID-19 pandemic.

 1The Non-residential Construction Price Index measures variations in the cost of constructing non-residential projects.
 The approach used to developing the index “seems especially appropriate for very heterogeneous types of construction which are impossible or difficult to price”. https://www150.statcan.gc.ca/n1/en/pub/62f0014m/62f0014m1996002-eng.pdf?st=8dgsxHDf